sewardlee337/finreportr/cran-comments.md

 * Per CRAN Repository Policy, reduced the runtime of "checking examples" to only a few seconds.

-* Included URL to EDGAR homepage in DESCRIPTION.
+* Included url to EDGAR homepage in DESCRIPTION.